leicht-io/SpinDex/README.md

 ### Desktop App (desktop-app)
 A desktop client made with Electron receives the output from the controller and shows a temporal line graph with the results.
 Still needs filetuning.

+Note: On Ubuntu based OS you might need to remove brltty: sudo apt remove brltty
 ---

 ### µController Source Code (controller-source)